aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/xlsx-to-fods/_index.md

 ---
 title: XLSX to FODS Convert API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to convert XLSX format file to FODS format file.
 url: /android/conversion/xlsx-to-fods/
 ---